dcf21/plato-wp36-v2/minikube-setup.md

 8. **Initialise the databases**

-   First you need to find out the port and host on which minikube is exposing the MySQL and RabbitMQ services on the host machine:
+   Before you can connect to the database, you need to find out the port and host on which minikube is exposing the MySQL and RabbitMQ services on the host machine.
+There is a convenience function for doing this as follows:

    ```
    minikube service --url mysql -n=plato
    minikube service --url rabbitmq-service -n=plato
    ```

-   Then initialise the databases:
+   Then initialise the databases using commands like this:

    ```
    cd eas_controller/database_initialisation